 Short can be more potent

-If online writing is your bread and butter, you might want to write shorter, punchier sentences.
-People scan your content before deciding to read and Google seems to prefer short and concise over endless run-ons.
+Write shorter, punchier sentences to grab (and keep) your audience’s attention.
+People scan your content before deciding to read, and Google seems to prefer short and concise over endless run-ons.
 If you’re prone to run-on sentences, ask a trusted colleague to review your work or an SEO plugin like Yoast that will help you recraft your work.